In this Section

 Presentations and Teaching

 • Residents will be assigned to prepare a didactic lecture to present to pharmacy students from local schools of pharmacy APPE classes.
-This will be scheduled in the winter.
+This will be scheduled in the fall or winter.

 • Residents will be assigned Journal Club presentations, Patient Case presentations, Drug Consults and Formulary Reviews regularly throughout the year.
 The schedule coincides with the start of pharmacy student rotations.